Cremiy/A2-BGRE/readme.md

 ## Citation
 ```
-We will be appreciate for your citation

-the BiB format reference is provide as following:
+We will be appreciate for your citation, the BiB format reference is provided as following:

 @inproceedings{gu2022dbgare,
   title={DBGARE: Across-Within Dual Bipartite Graph Attention for Enhancing Distantly Supervised Relation Extraction},